oracle-livelabs/oic/oic-gen3/core-competencies/rapid-adapter-builder/get-started-rab/setup/setup.md

 - Completed all the previous labs.

-## Task 1: Create a database objects using an SQL script
+## Task 1: Create database objects using an SQL script
 Follow these steps to create a Database objects which will be used as part of this workshop.

 1. From you ATP Database Details page, click the **Database Actions** button and Select **SQL**.